 When the singers took their bows at the end of Rinaldo, we could still see them live at the bottom half of the stage and in the video projection at the top half, in front of the slogan “Baroque & Roll”.

-Chemnitz, by the way, was my fifty-eighth German opera house, out of the sixty I have been to so far.
+Chemnitz, by the way, was my fifty-eighth German opera house, out of the seventy-one I have been to so far.

 My photos and text in this post are from 2018.